-Brand new construction on an elegant scale has arrived in the heart of the Village neighborhood.
-The unique boutique condominium — 386 5th Street — is officially on the market, offering buyers stunning luxury in Downtown Jersey City.
+Brand new construction on an elegant scale in the heart of the Village neighborhood.
+The unique boutique condominium — 386 5th Street — last remaining units on the market, offering buyers stunning luxury in Downtown Jersey City.

 386 5th Street features just 18 one-bedroom and two-bedroom units with dens, ranging from 711 to over 1,100 square feet.
 With a Tribeca kind of look and feel, the eye-catching building and decidedly modern residences are a glamorous addition to what was originally known as the “Italian Village” — the Little Italy of Jersey City.

 Expansive wide-open floor plans coupled with massive black-paned windows create great light and air and highlight the industrial loft-style aesthetic.
 Hardwood floors, recessed lighting, and polished fixtures are throughout.

 Exuding an effortless cool, kitchens are open and well-appointed with a mix of warm wood cabinetry, black marbled Quartz countertops, a classic subway tile backsplash, and a full suite of top-of-the-line Fisher & Paykel appliances.
 Brass accents and industrial pendant lights complete the look.

 The primary bath is fully clad in stacked white tile and a Carrara marble floor for a luxuriant contemporary feel.
 And high design is exemplified with a warm wood vanity topped by black marbled Quartz, sleek chrome fixtures, and brass sconces.

 386 5th Street is an elevator building and boasts exterior security cameras, FOB entry and video intercom, and bicycle racks.
 Pets are also welcome.